Nissan Maxima

 The Maxima was marketed as an upscale alternative to the Altima and prior to 1993, the Stanza, distinguished by features such as a premium interior and V6 engine.
-Most Maximas were built in Oppama, Japan, until North American assembly began in Smyrna, Tennessee for model year 2004.
+Most Maximas were built in Oppama, Japan, until North American assembly began in Smyrna, Tennessee, for the 2004 model year.

-In some markets beyond North America, the Maxima name has also been used on variations of the Nissan Cefiro and Teana (see below).
-The Maxima nameplate has been used intermittently in the Japanese domestic market, initially as a luxury version of the Bluebird.
+For the US and Canada, Nissan ended production of the Maxima in July 2023.

+Outside North America, the Maxima nameplate has also been applied to variants or trim levels of several other models.